Please ensure Javascript is enabled for purposes of website accessibility

 string startIndex

-Index identifying the beginning of the series of events to return.
+Index identifying the beginning of the series of data points to return.

 int count